Avarile/dashboard/README.md

 1. Target 1

 - Order managment redesign:

   - Customer Creation / Selection: done.
-  - Product Filtering :ongoing
+  - Product Filtering :done
     - Use productType / subtype / detail to filter the products,
+  - Receive all the info from submitting the order: ongoing

+  IMPORTANT: a.splice() will not leave a undefinied in the original array, but delete will, so in a array use splice always!!